MikeTam1021/friendly-101/docs/homebrew.rst

 Homebrew
 ********

-Several years ago, compiling one's software was a `messy and complicated process <http://hivelogic.com/articles/installing-ruby-on-rails-on-tiger>`_. `Some <https://www.macports.org/>`_ `tried <http://www.finkproject.org/>`_ to create solutions, but it was said that the process was enough to drive one to drink until **Homebrew** arrived.
+Several years ago, compiling one's software was a `messy and complicated process <http://hivelogic.com/articles/installing-ruby-on-rails-on-tiger>`_. `Some <https://www.macports.org/>`_ `tried <http://www.finkproject.org/>`_ to create solutions, but it was said that the process was enough to `drive one to drink <https://news.ycombinator.com/item?id=1189274>`_ until **Homebrew** had arrived.

 What's Hombrew?
 ===============

-Compiling software involves several implied steps: download the zipped source code file, unzip the file, compile the source code, move the binaries to correct locations, arrange the symbolic links, delete the downloaded file, perform any other cleanup or special tasks, determine any dependencies, and do the whole process over again if dependencies do exist.
+Compiling software involves several implied steps, much like downloading and installing a binary: Download the source code, often a `ZIP <https://en.wikipedia.org/wiki/Zip_(file_format)>`_ file of some kind, unzip the file, compile the source code, move the binaries to correct locations, arrange the symbolic links, delete the downloaded file, perform any other cleanup or special tasks, determine any dependencies, and do the whole process over again if dependencies do exist.
 Don't forget about updating and uninstalling.

 `Homebrew <http://brew.sh/>`_ handles all of these tasks as "the missing package manager for OS X" and "installs the stuff you need that Apple didn't."
-A **package manager** is a program that automates the installation and maintenance of packages, which are self-contained bundles of code.
+A **package manager** is a program that automates the installation and maintenance of software libraries, which are self-contained bundles of code.
 Packages contain not only source code, but also the license, `README <https://en.wikipedia.org/wiki/README>`_, and other release notes.
 Homebrew manages `thousands of packages <https://github.com/Homebrew/homebrew/tree/master/Library/Formula>`_, each of which has a unique set of installation instructions called "formula."

 Homebrew installs all software to the ``/usr/local/Cellar`` directory and creates symbolic links in ``/usr/local/bin`` and ``/usr/local/lib`` that point back to your "Cellar."
 It's a very clean way to manage packages and automates an `existing best practice <http://hivelogic.com/articles/using_usr_local/>`_.
 And because we edited the ``PATH`` environment variable in :ref:`understanding_your_path` to prioritize ``/usr/local/bin``, all of the software Homebrew installs will take precedence.
 Perfect!